Siqi-Du/booknotes/system-design/system-design-interview/chapter22/README.md

 In this section, we discuss query API design, data model and high-level design.

 ## Query API Design
 The API is a contract between the client and the server.
-In our case, the client is the dashboard user - data scientist/analyst, advertiser, etc.
+In our case, the client is the dashboard user - data scientist/analyst, advertiser, etc. who run queries against the aggregation service

 Here's our functional requirements:
  * Aggregate the number of clicks of `ad_id` in the last Y minutes